andymasteroffish/noise_snake/README.md

 # noise_snake
-What if snake wrote to the audio buffer and made terrible sounds?
-Have you ever thought about that?
+Noise Snke is a snake game that writes its game state directly to the audio buffer.

+The game page and explanation can be found here: https://andymakes.itch.io/noise-snke

+It was written in openFrameworks 9.3 by Andy Wallace and edited using Xcode 7.3.1

+@andy_makes
+andymakesgames.com
+andymakes.itch.io